There is a very old topic for this in Technical, but I wanted to start a proper thread here and keep it up to date, so forgive the double post.

 The IDE is actually written IN Polycode, which has its own complete UI toolkit, so that gives you an idea of what it can possibly do.

-To start things off, here is a screenshot of the 2d editor laying out a platformer level.
+Here's a screenshot of the 2d layout editor editing a 2d platformer level: